givasile/effector/docs/docs/synthetic-examples/01_linear_model.md

 # A very gentle introduction to Feature Effect methods

-This tutorial is a (slow and gentle) introduction to [feature effect methods](https://christophm.github.io/interpretable-ml-book/global-methods.html) and the `Effector` package.

-If you only care about using `Effector` in practice, you can skip the [Conclusion](#conclusion).
+This tutorial is a (slow and gentle) introduction to the basic global [feature effect methods](https://christophm.github.io/interpretable-ml-book/global-methods.html) and the `Effector` package.
+If you only care about using `Effector`'s API, you can go directly to the [Conclusion](#conclusion).